 Of course, the benefits aren’t solely judged in economic impact.
 Often, it’s worth doing things simply because of how they make you (or the others in your life) feel.
 Or because they’re the right things to do.
 Or because they matter to you.

-That ratio – of resources in compared to benefits out – is not just a great way to look at all of building and business activities and your relationships, but also a mighty fine way to establish priorities and decide what you’re are going to do.
+That ratio – of resources in compared to benefits out – is not just a great way to look at all of your building and business activities and your relationships, but also a mighty fine way to establish priorities and decide what you’re are going to do.
 And what you’re going to say “no” to.

 Because before you can say “yes” to the things in your life that pass that ratio test, you have to know what it is you want and what pleases you.